 What is Kinako?

 Kinako is one of many Japanese ingredients made from soybeans.
-It is dried, milled and roasted soybean flour.
+It is dried, milled, and roasted soybean flour.
 It is golden tan in color and has a powdery texture similar to that of all-purpose flour.
-It has a warm, toasted and nutty aroma, and its flavors are similarly nutty and slightly reminiscent of roasted peanuts.
+It has a warm, toasted, and nutty aroma, and its flavors are similar to its aroma, and slightly reminiscent of roasted peanuts.
+Because it is a soy product, it has protein.

 Roasted soybean flour is available for purchase at Japanese grocery stores, or it can be purchased online.
 Alternatively, your local health food store may sell unroasted soybean flour.
 This flour can be roasted at home in a pan over the stove and will become a golden brown color.
 A simple recipe for homemade kinako (roasted soybean flour) is available here.